 FNG Garden Fresh Foods Farm Systems are each capable of producing over 1,000 plants per month at a fraction of the energy cost of a typical greenhouse and or farms.
-Each unit produces the equivalent fresh produce of 1 acre of land at a fraction of the time and costs of a traditional outdoor farm.
+Each unit provides the equivalent fresh produce of 1 acre of land at a portion of the time and costs of a traditional outdoor farm.

 Natural, tasty, nutritionally rich, fresh produce, vegetables, fruit and or herbs can often be on your plate the very same day you harvest and can produce many more fresh produce greens than you can imagine.